The Most Important Asset a Witness Needs Is Credibility

 Other times, I see witnesses who obviously believe they can lie better than anyone else.
 They appear to believe they are actors on par with Jack Nicholson or Meryl Streep.
 Maybe they are.
-But, great trial lawyers are skilled at dissecting the liar’s testimony and highlighting the inconsistencies and outright lies.
+But, opposing attorney’s are skilled at dissecting the liar’s testimony and highlighting the inconsistencies and outright lies.
 The “tangled web” saying came about for a reason.
 Very few people tend to think through their lies at enough levels to come up with good answers to probing cross-examination.

 Preparation for deposition and trial is the witness’s best tool.
 Witnesses most often get into trouble because they just don’t remember all of the facts in great detail.
-The best cure to this problem is to review very thoroughly – and several times – all of the documents relevant to the case and to rehearse telling the story of what happened.
+The best cure to this problem is to review very thoroughly – refreshing your memory – several times – all of the documents relevant to the case and to rehearse telling the story of what happened.
 The fresher the witness’s memory is about the events and transactions at issue, the better her testimony will be.